harisont/formal-to-some-extent-notes/formal-to-some-extent-notes.md

 - __tool making__ (based on the fact that the areas of the brain and brain activity involved in complex vocalisation and tool making are remarkably similar)
 - __genetic__ (__innateness hypothesis__)

-## Computational linguistics (aka NLP etc.)
+## Computational linguistics

-> Computational linguistics : Linguistics
-> 	=
-> NLP : CS
-> 	=
+Many names for basically the same thing:

-> speech recognition : electrical engineering
+> Computational linguistics : Linguistics = NLP : CS = speech recognition : electrical engineering	= computational psycholinguistics : psychology
-> 	=
-> computational psycholinguistics : psychology

 Natural Language Processing differs from other data processing tasks because it requires knowledge of language.
-One of the main problems is the __ambiguity__ of natural language (-> lexical and semantic disambiguation, probabilistic parsing).
+One of the main problems is the ambiguity of natural language -> lexical and semantic disambiguation, probabilistic parsing.

-## Tasks
+### Tasks

 The objective of NLP is to make computers perform tasks involving natural language, e.g.: